Cyclic Objects from Surfaces: Cyclic modules from (co)algebras

 \subsection{The coend of the re\-pre\-senta\-tion ca\-te\-go\-ry of a Hopf al\-ge\-bra}

 Let~$\kk$ be a field and~$H$ a finite dimensional ribbon Hopf algebra over~$\kk$.
 For the comultiplication, we will use the usual Sweedler notation, that is, one writes~$\Delta(h)= h_{(1)}\tens h_{(2)}$ for any~$h\in H$.
 Denote by~$R$ and~$\theta$ the~$R$-matrix and the twist element of~$H$.
-To recall these notions and their properties one may consult \cite[sections 4.2-4.6]{virelizier_2006}, which we closely follow.
-We write The category $\rep{H}$ is a ribbon category.
-Let $\coend$ be the coend of the category~$\rep{H}$.
-As a vector space, it is equal to~$H^*$ and as a left~$H$-module, it is given by the coadjoint action, that is, for all~$h\in H$ and~$f\in H^*$,
+To recall these notions and their properties see \cite{drinfeld1989almost} and \cite{reshetikhin1990ribbon}.
+Here we closely follow \cite[Sections 4.2--4.6]{virelizier_2006}.
+We write

+The category $\rep{H}$ of finite-dimensional left $H$-modules is a ribbon category.
+The coend~$\coend$ of~$\rep{H}$ is a categorical Hopf algebra (see Sections \ref{braidedHopf} and \ref{Coendprelimini}), which is notably studied from topological point of view by Lyubashenko \cite{lyubashenko1995invariants, lyubashenko1995tangles}.
+Related to this is the Majid's transmutation procedure, which is used to obtain a categorical Hopf algebra from a quasitriangular Hopf algebra.
+For more details, see \cite{majid1994algebras, majid2000foundations}.
+As a $\kk$-module, $\coend$ is equal to~$H^*$ and as a left~$H$-module, it is given by the coadjoint action, that is, for all~$h,k\in H$ and~$f\in H^*$,